appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/QuickStart.md

 ---
 title: 'Quickstart'
 meta_title: 'Quickstart to SearchBase'
-meta_description: 'SearchBase is a lightweight and platform agnostic library that provides scaffolding to create search experiences powered by Elasticsearch.'
+meta_description: 'Searchbase is a lightweight and platform agnostic library that provides scaffolding to create search experiences powered by Elasticsearch.'
 keywords:
     - quickstart
     - searchbase